windyinsc/wunderground-cli/README.md

 - [x] Read weather data from one or all added cities
 - [x] Get forecast of one or all added cities
 - [x] Get imperial or metric units and temperature in Fahrenheit or Celsius
-- [ ] Format date and time better
+- [x] Format date and time better
-- [ ] Switch units and temperature scales quickly with (global?) options
+- [x] Switch units and temperature scales quickly with global options
 - [ ] Ask if it's raining soon
 - [ ] Ask if any weather warnings are in your area.